 - Not having an entry ban to the Schengen territory.
 Not to appear as rejectable in the territorial space of countries with which Spain has signed an agreement in this sense.
 This requirement basically translates into not having an entry ban in the countries that make up the Schengen territory, of which Spain is a part.
 According to article 58 of the Aliens Act, any expulsion (deportation) entails a ban on entry (normally 3 to 5 years, but in exceptional cases it can last 10 years).
 Therefore, if the applicant has previously been expelled from a member country of the Schengen territory and the entry ban is still in force, that foreigner will not comply with this requirement and will not be able to obtain non-profit residence.
 Entry bans are recorded in a database called SIRENE (Supplementary Information Request at the National Entries), through which the authorities of the countries forming part of the Schengen territory can verify whether an entry ban is still in force.
 The problem is that years of entry bans have often passed, but the foreigner’s data have not been removed from the database, with the result that his application for non-profit residence is unfairly rejected.
 In order to avoid what is indicated in the previous paragraph, it is best to request the right of access to the aforementioned database.
 If your data is still erroneously included, you must request the deletion because the entry ban is no longer in force.

-You must have private or public health insurance arranged with an insurance company authorised to operate in Spain.
+- Private health insurance.
+You must have private health insurance arranged with an insurance company authorised to operate in Spain.

 Health insurance is a very important requirement.
 Therefore, this insurance must provide coverage equivalent to that provided by the Spanish National Public Health System for the entire duration of the residence, in aspects such as: Health care, diagnostic tests, surgical intention and hospitalization.
 It is also recommended that the insurance be free of copayment (also known as deductible or excess).